Howardma31/alexa-fizz-buzz-game/README.md

 * Alexa will respond differently to the same utterances depending on whether in game or not.
 * Skill Invocation Name is volley fizz buzz instead of fizz buzz.
 This is due to a built-in fizz buzz game causing confusion to the test console.
 * EndGameIntent was ultimately not implemented since CancelIntent & StopIntent have similar functions.
+* AMAZON.NavigateHomeIntent not implemented because getting the answer wrong yields the similar result.